nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Terra/1terra.md

 !!! important

-    Please use **Google Chrome** when you use the Google Cloud Platform console!
+    Please use **Google Chrome** to access the Google Cloud Platform console!
 Some features do not work in other web browsers.

-## Step 1: Create Google Cloud Platform account
+## Step 1: Create GCP account

 Terra uses the Google Cloud Platform (GCP) Compute Engine and Google Storage services to execute analyses and store data.
 Consequently, billing is managed by the GCP.

 To use Terra, you'll need a GCP account and billing account.
 Please see our lesson for [setting up GCP accounts](../Introduction-to-GCP/index.md).

-## Step 2: Link GCP billing account to Terra billing project <a name="link-terra-gcp"></a>
+## Step 2: Link billing account <a name="link-terra-gcp"></a>

-We have to give Terra permission to use your billing account.
+We have to give Terra permission to use our GCP billing account.

 From the GCP console, navigate to the Account Management page by clicking the three lines and <span class="highlight_txt">Billing</span>:
 ![](./terra-imgs/gcp-billing.png "gcp billing tab")